RyanS50/Math-Test/README.md

 # Math-Test
 A math test program with a setting for algerbra or calculus level questions.
 Getting certain types of questions right will make the test stop asking those questions so you don't waste time on stuff you know.
+Run the program with the command "mvn clean javafx:run".